openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 ensure that it meets, and continues to meet, the project definition of high quality.
 That definition will include project standards, appropriate documentation, and fitness for use, among other things.
-That definition will evolve as project needs do and we learn what works and what doesn't.
+That definition will evolve as project needs do and as we learn what works and what doesn't.

 Component maintenance is work.
 To ensure that that work is done, a